ericmux/CS4410MP3/README.txt

    delivery.
 This number should reflect the order of the emails in the mailbox.
 For consistency, the first message is always 1, and every subsequent message is <number of previously delivered message> + 1.
- - You'll need to build at least one monitor to enable your multi-threaded behavior to adhere to our spec.
+(OK) - You'll need to build at least one monitor to enable your multi-threaded behavior to adhere to our spec.
 Servers which do not implement proper monitors will not receive full credit.
- - We will test on the Linux networking stack using Python 2.7.
+(OK) - We will test on the Linux networking stack using Python 2.7.
 Although Windows provides a sockets API that Python wraps quite nicely, Python does not do anything to smooth over compatibility issues stemming from Windows not being Linux.
 It is almost guaranteed that code developed exclusively for Windows will not work on Linux without a little effort.
 Please be aware of this before you submit.
- - It is perfectly acceptable, and encouraged, to cross-test your SMTP server with other students.
+(OK) - It is perfectly acceptable, and encouraged, to cross-test your SMTP server with other students.
 The procedure for doing so is to both log into the CSUGLab machines and spawn your server on a port that is known to both you and others.
 At no time should you be in possesion of, or have access to,